Aiven-Open/jdbc-connector-for-apache-kafka/docs/source/index.rst

 **Update**

 In this mode the sink prepares upsert statements, the exactly syntax is dependent on the target database.
 The SQL dialect is obtained from the connection URI.
-When the sink tries to write it executes the appropriate upsert statement, for example with MySQL it will use the
+When the sink tries to write, it executes the appropriate upsert statement.
+For example, with MySQL it will use the
 `ON DUPLICATE KEY <http://dev.mysql.com/doc/refman/5.7/en/insert-on-duplicate.html>`_ to apply an update if a primary key constraint is violated.
 If the update fails the sink fails back to the error policy.